ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 <https://www.thefire.org/schools/university-of-california-davis/>`__
 as you can get these days.
 I also live in a country that is (at least formally and legally if not always in practice) more protective of free speech than most countries in the world.
-For the reasons, I have less to fear from expressing my opinions -- on my blog, `on Twitter
+For these reasons, I have less to fear from expressing my opinions -- on my blog, `on Twitter
 <http://twitter.com/ctitusbrown>`__, or in person -- than virtually
 anyone, anywhere, ever.